-At this point, there is no official organization to monitor kidney, liver and heart transplants in a safe and healthy way.
+At this point, there is no official organization or governmental body to effectively monitor kidney, liver and heart transplants in a safe and healthy way.
 Organ transplants save lives, but in the event of substandard organs or diseased organs, the opportunity to survive organ transplantation is diminished or taken away.

 In yet another reported Illinois case, a Chicago man died after receiving a new heart that was so badly diseased that this man had little or no chance to survive.
-Doctors later admitted that he would have been better off if they left his original heart in his body.
+Doctors later admitted that he would have been better off if they left his original heart in place and had not started the complex and risky surgeries involved in the transplant.
 Again, this is a case of poor monitoring by the medical staff.
 There is no excuse for such blatant inattention to detail when lives are on the line.

-Transplant recipients should be able to receive healthy organs without worrying about substandard and diseased organs.
-In many cases recipients are desperate for the organ transplantation, without which they face death.
-For them, organ transplantation should be a positive solution, not a negative outcome based on medical error.
+Transplant recipients should be able to receive healthy organs and without worrying about substandard and diseased organs.
+In many cases the recipient is desperate for the organ transplantation, without which they face the reality of death in their very near future.
+For them organ transplantation should be a positive solution, not a negative outcome based on medical error.